tyler-c-smith04/blog/_posts/2023-11-07-semester-project.md

   * soup.find finds the element <table> with the <team_schedule> id.

 4. Extract Column Headers
-  * Since the first row of the table are the column headers, a list comprehension iterates through all the rows (starting on the second row) and extracts the text from each cell (both <td> and <th> elements).
+ * Since the first row contains the column headers, a list comprehension is used to extract the text from each <th> element.

+5. Extract Game Data
+ * Starting on the second row, the function then iterates over all rows in the table and extracts all <th> and <td> elements.

+6. Create a Pandas Dataframe
+ * I use the 'games' list to create my dataframe.
+ * End the function by returning the dataframe.